 Sodium pentobarbital, formaldehyde, and other chemicals are potentially in groundwater from the pet cemetery.

-PFAS is potentially in groundwater being down river from Dayton Airport.
+PFAS is potentially in groundwater being down river from Dayton Airport per Butler Township and Ohio EPA.

-Radon level detected at surrounding property: 1-50 pCi/L. Two most recent previous owner occupants of 6340 Frederick Pike diagnosed with lung cancer; one died.
+Radon levels detected at surrounding property have read as high as 50 pCi/L. Two most recent previous owner occupants of 6340 Frederick Pike diagnosed with lung cancer; one died.

 Drainage/Erosion